- | HOME

 - | Contact |

 This is the ideal trip for the person who wants to see Ecuador’s beauty outside of the big cities and away from big groups.
 This is about relaxation, peace, beauty, good food, and deep nature experiences.
 All you have to do is sit back and enjoy.
 The rest will be done for you.
 Enjoy most of your time in the cloud forests of the Mindo area to take in the scenery of this natural paradise.
 Enjoy a guided birding trip in one of the world’s top birding destinations.
 Dip your feet in the cool waters of the river rushing by your hotel.
 Take a day trip to soak in South America’s best hot springs, Papallacta, set high up in the Andes where the condor flies.
 Take in a Yoga class in a spectacular forest setting.
 Learn how artisanal chocolate is made, from bean to bar, with a delicious sampling at the end.
 Take in the exhilaration of butterflies flying all around you at the local butterfly gardens.
-Be astounded by the unique flora and fauna of this region on a deep nature hike with an expert naturalist through his private reserve, including spectacular hummingbird viewing and a hike through EarthTreks’ reforestation project.
-Traditional meals included in this package will be enjoyed among your kind Ecuadorian hosts, Paola and Marta, as well as some of the wonderful local eateries, such as el Quetzal, the chocolate factor.
+Be astounded by the unique flora and fauna of this region on a deep nature hike with an expert naturalist through a private reserve, including spectacular hummingbird viewing and a hike through EarthTreks’ reforestation project.
 Take anything you do not want in the itinerary out.
 Many of our guests who have enjoyed this eight-day retreat say they feel and look years younger after just one week!

 *Includes pretty much everything – all taxes, all daily activities, accommodations, most meals, full-time bilingual retreat leader, and transportation throughout (including airport transfers).
 See detailed inclusions below.